Feet with (left) and without (right) orthotics

 How Are Orthotics Made?

-Following a physical exam and diagnosis of the condition, your podiatrist in New York City or Whitestone may recommend orthotics as part of the treatment plan.
+Following a physical exam and diagnosis of the condition, your podiatrist in New York City, and Whitestone New York may recommend orthotics as part of the treatment plan.
 There are several methods that can be used to cast a mold or create an image of your foot—from computer guided and laser imaging to just a normal cast.
 Once the image or cast has been taken, they are usually sent to a medical lab to be created.